vruss14/employee-tracker/README.md

 # Employee Tracker

+Simple CMS solution to view and modify basic employee data for an organization.

 ## Description

 This application utilizes Node.js and MySQL to allow a user to create and modify information about employees within a particular organization.
 By answering questions in the command line, the user can add new departments, roles, and employees, as well as view departments, roles, and employees.
 If desired, the user can also update a particular employee's role.
 To create this application, I used Node.js, MySQL, inquirer, and additional npm packages as needed.